wor/wor.github.com/_posts/2013-7-26-start-bash-and-terminal-program.markdown

 be very happy to hear about a "clean" way to do this.
 I have contemplated of adding this functionality to my [xdg-open clone][pyxdg-open] but it just seems too hackish, even for me ;)

+If you have any questions, error corrections or just further remarks about this subject, I'm very happy to receive email about this.

 [^1]: If set, the value is interpreted as a command to execute before the
       printing of each primary prompt ($PS1), see [bash manual][bash-manual].